NouranBakry/NouranBakry/README.md

 ### Hello World 👋
+- 😄 Pronouns: She/Her
+- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/nouran-bakry)

 <!--
 **NouranBakry/NouranBakry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.